zamroczynski/better-item-frame-maps/README.md

 ## English

-Better Item Frame Maps improves how maps are rendered inside Item Frames.
+Better Item Frame Maps is an addon for Better Than Wolves Community Edition 3.0.0 (Minecraft 1.6.4).
+It significantly improves how maps are rendered inside Item Frames.

 ### Features
 *   **Seamless Maps:** Maps displayed in Item Frames cover the full block face (1x1).